-Ms. Ma, aged 57, has been an independent non-executive Director since 16 June 2017.
-She also serves as the chairman of the audit committee and a member of the remuneration committee and the nomination committee of the Board.
+Ms. Ma, aged 58, was appointed as an independent non-executive Director on 16 June 2017.
+She also serves as the chairlady of the audit committee and a member of each of the remuneration committee and the nomination committee of the Board.
 Ms. Ma obtained a bachelor's degree with honours in accounting from Middlesex University in the United Kingdom.
 She is also awarded the Master of Business Administration and Master in Professional Accounting degree from Heriot-Watt University in the United Kingdom and The Hong Kong Polytechnic University, respectively.